nlpub/watset-java/README.md

 The input for this tool is an undirected weighted graph represented in the ABC format.
 This format is a tab-separated edge list: <code>word1&#9;word2&#9;weight</code>.
 The output of the graph clustering algorithm is a tab-separated file containing three columns: the cluster identifier, the cluster size, and the list of elements belonging to the cluster.

 In fact, `watset-java` is not just a tool, it also features a complete API for graph clustering.
 This API can easily be embedded into your application or library.
+Consider the Javadoc at <https://nlpub.github.io/watset-java/>.

 ### Dummy Clustering